ddening/opencore-dell-xps-13-9333/README.md

 Further research might be required at this point.
 As of now the results with VoodooPS2 are good enough.

 ## Brightness Keys SSDT Hotpatch
-Use the [ACPIdebug.kext](https://github.com/RehabMan/OS-X-ACPI-Debug) to figure out which methods needs to be patched.
+Use the [ACPIdebug.kext](https://github.com/RehabMan/OS-X-ACPI-Debug) to figure out which methods need to be patched.
 Refer to the section [Brightness Keys](https://www.tonymacx86.com/threads/guide-patching-dsdt-ssdt-for-laptop-backlight-control.152659/) for more information.
 Monitor the ```Console.app``` while pressing your key-combinaton to change the brightness.
 You should get something like this:

 ![system-log](resources/system-log.png)